Readers Poll 2018

 Ms. Baum has been in the DownBeat Critics Polls annually since 1998, making #1 “Rising Star Flutist” in ’12, #2 “Flutist” in ’19 and #3 “Flutist” in ’20.
 She was named a “Major New International Talent” in 2015 lists by both “Musica Jazz” and “Jazzit” (Italy), was #2 “Flutist of the Year” in the 2018 Eleventh Annual International Critics Poll and tied 4th place with Hubert Laws in the 2018 JazzTimes Critics Poll.
 Jamie was included in Huffington Post’s “Twenty five Great Jazz Flute Performances”, nominated by the Jazz Journalists Association for “Flutist of the Year“ eleven times, and The Jamie Baum Septet+ was nominated in 2014 “Best Midsize Ensemble” – in the same list with only two other bands -The Wayne Shorter Quartet and Steve Coleman’s Five Elements!

 Media attention for her recent CD, Bridges, and previously released, In This Life, brought features on WBGO’s RADAR and NPR’s All Things Considered, reviews in The New York Times, DownBeat, JazzTimes, All About Jazz, etc.. and two hour-long feature/retrospectives on major German and Czech public radio shows.
-Bridges made the short list in the 2018 JazzTimes Readers Poll for “Best New Release” and In This Life was in “Best CDs of 2013” lists including The Boston Globe, ITunes, and Francis Davis’ NPR Music Jazz Critics Poll.
+Bridges was voted #4 in the 2018 JazzTimes Readers Poll for “Best New Release,” and In This Life was in “Best CDs of 2013” lists including The Boston Globe, ITunes, and Francis Davis’ NPR Music Jazz Critics Poll.
 Recently, Baum was included in the JazzTimes 10: Essential Jazz Flute Albums (2019), 3 Questions for Today’s Jazz Musicians by Lilian Dericq, Cricket Publishers (Paris), the “Woodshed” in DownBeat, January 2019.
 Ms. Baum was the featured flutist on the 2019 release of “The Essence of the Blues — Flute: 10 Great Etudes for Playing and Improvising on the Blues, Book & CD” in the Jim Snidero “play-along” series.